LudovicDeMatteis/Cours-TSE-OptimForML/LectureNotes/1.Motivations.typ

 $ inf_(x in RR^n) f(x) $ <inf_problem>
 we define the set of *global minimizers* of the function $f$ as
 $ arg min_(x in RR^n) f(x) =^"def" {x_0 in RR^n | forall x in RR^n, f(x_0) <= f(x)} $
-The minimizer of a function does not necessarily exists and if it does, it can be non unique.
+The global minimizer of a function does not necessarily exists and if it does, it can be non unique.
 #subpar.grid(
   figure(image("Images/function_convexe.png"), caption: [Unique Minimizer]),
   <unique_min>,